Ali Khamenei: 1981 assassination attempt

 Khamenei narrowly escaped assassination by the Mujahedin-e Khalq when a bomb, concealed in a tape recorder, exploded beside him.
-On 27 June 1981, while Khamenei had returned from the frontline, he went to the Aboozar Mosque according to his Saturday's schedule.
+On 27 June 1981, while Khamenei had returned from the frontline, he went to the Aboozar Mosque according to his Saturday schedule.
 After the first prayer, he lectured to worshippers who had written their questions on paper.

-Meanwhile, a young man who pressed a button put a tape recorder accompanied by papers on the desk in front of Khamenei.
-After a minute the recorder began whistling, then suddenly exploded.
+During the event, a young man posing as a journalist described as "of medium height, curly hair, beard and chequered coat" placed a tape recorder on the desk in front of Khamenei and pressed a button on the device.
+After about a minute, the recorder began whistling and then suddenly exploded.
 "A gift of Furqan Group to the Islamic Republic" was written on the inner wall of the tape recorder.
 Khamenei's treatment took several months and his arm, vocal cords and lungs were seriously injured.
 He was permanently injured, losing the use of his right arm.

 Presidency (1981–1989)

-Khamenei has shaken hands with his left hand since the unsuccessful assassination.
+Khamenei shook hands with his left hand after an unsuccessful attempt on his life.

 In 1981, after the assassination of Mohammad-Ali Rajai, Khamenei was elected President of Iran by a landslide vote (97%) in the October 1981 Iranian presidential election in which only four candidates were approved by the Council of Guardians.
-Khamenei became the first cleric to be in the office.
-Ruhollah Khomeini had originally wanted to keep clerics out of the presidency but later changed his views.
-In the 1985 Iranian presidential election where only three candidates were approved by the Council of Guardians, Ali Khamenei was reelected as President of Iran, receiving 87% of the votes.
+Khamenei became the first cleric to hold office.
+Ruhollah Khomeini had originally wanted to keep clerics out of the presidency, but later changed his views.
+In the 1985 Iranian presidential election, where only three candidates were approved by the Council of Guardians, Ali Khamenei was reelected as President of Iran, receiving 87% of the votes.

 In his presidential inaugural address, Khamenei vowed to eliminate "deviation, liberalism, and American-influenced leftists".
 According to the Iran Chamber, vigorous opposition to the government, including nonviolent and violent protest, assassinations, guerrilla activity and insurrections, was answered by state repression and terror in the early 1980s, both before and during Khamenei's presidency.
 Thousands of rank-and-file members of insurgent groups were killed, often by revolutionary courts.
 By 1982, the government announced that the courts would be reined in, although various political groups continued to be repressed by the government in the first half of the 1980s.